-Record outcomes that are achieved at each meeting including points arising from the meeting (specifically, the individual to whom each task is assigned and the deadline when an action should be complete); consider documenting in the form of minutes.
-It will be the responsibility of the Supervisory College to track individual items to make sure that the necessary action has been carried out.
+Record outcomes that are achieved at each meeting including points arising from the meeting (specifically, the individual to whom each task is assigned and the deadline when an action should be complete) to allow the college to track individual items to make sure that the necessary action has been carried out.

 Liaison with insurer’s designated college coordinator in obtaining information, their participation in the college and any related correspondence.